-industrial organization literature.
-In that literature, commercial lobbyists' have been modeled as existing because they possess one or more of a number of properties; they have specific expertise, enjoy economies of scale in gathering information, and can bundle financial contributions.
+Previous work on these questions has taken an approach closer to that found in the standard industrial organization literature.
+In that literature, commercial lobbyists have been modeled as existing because they possess one or more of several properties; they have specific expertise, enjoy economies of scale in gathering information, and can bundle financial contributions.
 These properties then allow them to establish relationships with policymakers (Groll and Ellis, 2014, 2017).
-Empirical studies have recognized the fact that policymakers and lobbyists establish longlasting personal relationships (Blanes i Vidal et al., 2012; Bertrand et al., 2014; McCrain, 2018) that may be exploited to induce some form of effort on the part of lobbyists, such as gathering information or endorsing proposals.
-However, these studies do not consider the potential role of repeated relationships in inducing the truthful revelation of private information, how lobbyists of different types and representing different policy issues can form relationships with policymakers, or how special interests may strategically hire groups of lobbyists.4
+Empirical studies have recognized the fact that policymakers and lobbyists establish long-lasting personal relationships (Blanes i Vidal et al., 2012; Bertrand et al., 2014; McCrain, 2018) that may be exploited to induce some form of effort on the part of lobbyists, such as gathering information or endorsing proposals.
+However, these studies do not consider the potential role of repeated relationships in inducing the truthful revelation of private information, how lobbyists of different types and representing different policy issues can form relationships with policymakers, or how special interests may strategically hire groups of lobbyists.5

 It is well understood that information transmission is one of the lobbying industry's critical services.
-To be useful to policymakers, this information, while not always very fine, must be truthful in equilibrium.
-We focus on understanding how private information is truthfully transmitted and the mechanisms' implications.
+To be helpful to policymakers, this information, while not always very fine, must be truthful in equilibrium.
+We focus on understanding how private information is truthfully transmitted and the implications of the mechanisms.
 We provide a novel model of how a policymaker may employ repeated agency contracts to induce the truthful revelation of private information.
-The key novelty is that if we assume that truth-telling incentives may differ between special interests and commercial lobbyists, then not all lobbyists can establish ongoing relationships with time-constrained policymakers, as not all can transmit information credibly.
+The key novelty is that if we consider how truth-telling incentives may differ between special interests and commercial lobbyists, then not all lobbyists can establish ongoing relationships with time-constrained policymakers, as not all can transmit information credibly.
 This lack of credibility creates demand by some special interests for commercial lobbyists' intermediation services, who provide credible signals to policymakers.
 Hence, truth-telling incentives can determine the observed delegation of lobbying activities between in-house and commercial lobbyists and the relationships between lobbyists and policymakers.
 We show that incentives for truth-telling are affected by various political factors, such as policymakers' characteristics, the nature of policy issues, and relevant institutional features, such as transparency and term limit rules.
 Widespread concern focuses on the potential distortions of money in politics.
 We illustrate when money in lobbying may actually increase truth-telling by special interests.